Estimating Conditional Distributions with Neural Networks using R package deeptrafo: Introduction

 \paragraph{Neural network-based transformation models} With the advent of (deep) neural networks and the routine collection of non-tabular data, the idea to combine deep learning and distributional regression approaches was adopted in several ways.
 For instance, \citet{Ruegamer.2020} parameterize distributional regression models via neural networks, \citet{sick2020deep} describe flexible deep transformation models for continuous responses. \citet{kook2020ordinal} focus on semi-structured regression for ordinal responses, and \citet{rugamer2021timeseries} extend the DCTM approach to distributional autoregressive models for time series responses.
 Alternative approaches to combining regression with neural networks including generalized additive models for location, scale, and shape have been implemented in \pkg{deepregression} \citep{pkg:deepregression}.
 In this paper, we present \pkg{\deeptrafo}, which unifies the above DCTM approaches in a single \proglang{R} package.

-Combining distributional regression with neural network-based estimation has many advantages, such as modularity (data analysts can easily use well-established problem-specific neural network architectures), and easy handling of big datasets (\eg through mini-batch gradient descent with adaptive learning rates).
-Unlike models in \pkg{deepregression}, \dctm{s} are distribution-free, \ie they do not require the specification of a parametric family of distributions for the response given covariates.
+\paragraph{Comparison to existing packages} Combining distributional regression with neural network-based estimation has many advantages, such as modularity (data analysts can easily use well-established problem-specific neural network architectures), and easy handling of big datasets (\eg through mini-batch gradient descent with adaptive learning rates).
+Thus, like \pkg{tram}, \pkg{\deeptrafo} relies on maximizing a likelihood function.
+However, stochastic first-order optimization, such as stochastic gradient descent and the ability to deal with non-tabular data distinguishes the two packages (Table~\ref{tab:tram}).
+Further, \pkg{\deeptrafo} covers and extends models implemented in \pkg{cotram}.
+Like \pkg{tramME}, \pkg{\deeptrafo} also allows the specification of smoothing splines via \pkg{mgcv} \citep{pkg:mgcv}.
+However, the focus of our package does not lie on random effects.
+Penalization as in \pkg{tramnet} is also available for \pkg{\deeptrafo}.
+Lastly, unlike models in \pkg{deepregression} do not require specification of a parametric family of distributions for the response given covariates.

 The rest of this paper is organized as follows.
 Section~\ref{sec:dctm} introduces the statistical theory behind TMs and DCTMs.
 The inner workings of \pkg{\deeptrafo} are described in Section~\ref{sec:package}, where several case studies on how to setup up, fit, validate, and interpret DCTMs are presented.
 We present an application to binary classification with tabular and text modalities, and an application to time series modeling via autoregressive TMs \citep{rugamer2021timeseries}.
 The appendix contains information on advanced usage of the package, \eg how censored responses are handled (Appendix~\ref{app:cens}) or how to warmstart or fix parameters of certain predictors (Appendix~\ref{app:warm}).
 In Appendix~\ref{app:fac}, we demonstrate the package for large tabular datasets and factors with many levels, which cannot be handled by standard implementations of classical regression models.